 Questions to consider in making a decision on which model to use.

-Here are a few questions to consider when forming a co-operative that will help make clear what type of co-op is needed:
+Here are a few questions to consider when forming a co-operative.
+Finding the answers will help make clear what type of co-op to choose.

-- Who should make up the board of directors?
+- Decision-making.
+Who should make up the board of directors?

 As always, if you have further questions or would like to request support, please contact us.